shoaibazadc/TryHackMe-Progress/rooms/02-soc-role-in-blue-team/writeup.md

 > *Discover security roles and learn how to advance your SOC career, starting from the L1 analyst.*

 **Learning Objectives:**
-- Understand the concept and purpose of the SOC
+- Understand the concept and purpose of the Blue Team
-- Explore the SOC's place within a company structure
+- Explore a place of the SOC within the company structure
-- Find out about the career path as an L1 analyst
+- Find out about your career path as a SOC Ll analyst

 ---